ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 If you are not using the public Microsoft cloud but a national cloud, add the following parameter: '`-CloudEnvironment [AzureUSGovernment|AzureUSGovernmentDoD|AzureChina]`'

-Set-OutlookSignatures now adds signatures based on default settings and sample templates to your Outlook.
+Set-OutlookSignatures now adds signatures based on default settings and sample templates to your Classic Outlook.

-Open Outlook and take a look at the newly created signatures.
+Open Classic Outlook and take a look at the newly created signatures.
 'Formal', 'Informal' and the particularly comprehensive 'Test all default replacement variables'.

+If you do not have access to Classic Outlook for Windows for your tests, or do not want your signature setup changed, you can simply use the simulation mode described in the next chapter.

 Congratulations, you now have a robust starting point for your own customizations!